Avaray/stable-diffusion-templates/src/README.md

 - [x] Create Workflows for automatic updates.
 - [ ] Add links to scripts in README file.
 - [ ] Add Embeddings to templates.
-- [ ] Add Lists of Embeddings to README file.
+- [ ] Add lists of Embeddings to README file.
 - [ ] Create Workflow for detecting changes in original Provisioning script.
 - [ ] Add automatic tests.
+- [ ] Add links to Lora models on CivitAI.
 - [ ] Create Lite versions (without Loras).
 - [ ] Find a way to automate the creation and modification of templates so that Playwright isn't needed.